Ambrose23456/Ambrose23456/README.md

 - 📫 Feel free to connect over email
 - 😄 Pronouns: ...
 -->
 ### I'm Ambrose.
-A Software Developer, Technical writer and Teacher
+A Software Developer, Technical Writer and Teacher
 ### Language and Tools
 - 🌱 I’m deft with the use of HTML, CSS, Javascript, React, Bootstrap, Node, express js and other associated technologies and frameworks to create high quality applications and interfaces.